jasonhinkle/Tube-DL/README.md

 ## License

-GPL License is required with inclusion of ffmpeg (used only for audio conversion).
+GPL-3.0 License is required with inclusion of ffmpeg (used only for audio conversion).
 If you remove ffmpeg, the remaining code may be distributed under the terms of the MIT.